gneas/PyBer_Analysis/README.md

 ![PyBer fare summary](/analysis/PyBer_fare_summary.png "PyBer fare summary")

 ## Summary
 Given this analysis it is clear that some actionable items can be determined.
-Since disparities result based on the city type, we can address these disparities through the following:
+Since disparities result based on the city type, we can address these disparities through a few methods.
+Firstly, it would be wise to do further market research on the populations in Rural and Suburban areas who are currently using the ride-sharing service as well as potential untapped customers to understand why they are not using ride-sharing with great frequency.
+Next, by increasing marketing efforts in the Rural and Suburban areas PyBer may be able to increase name recognition and garner new customers.
+Lastly, PyBer could seek to incentivize current and new users through a discount/sale campaign such as a frequent user discount to encourage more riders and fares.